 To calculate the number of graphic sequences, we calculated every value of $F$ for a given value of $N$ using the pre-computed values for $N - 1$, then calculated the values for $N + 1$ using the values for $N$ and continued this until the calculation ran out of memory.
 At each step, we get one more value of $G(n)$ by reading off the value of $F(n-1, 0, 0)$.
-For this approach to work, we need $F$ to take only finitely many values for each value of $N$, and we only need to calculate $F(N, y, a)$ for small (depending on $N$) values of $|y|$ and $a$.
+For this approach to work, we need $F(N, y, a)$ to take only finitely many values for each value of $N$.
 First, observe that $F(N, y, a) = 0$ whenever $y > N$ or $y < - N - 1$ as the walk needs to end in $\{0, -1\}$.

 We now consider for which values of $a$ we need to calculate $F(N, y, a)$.
 Clearly, the boundary condition means we do not need to consider $a < 0$.
-Moreover, if $y < 0$, we can ignore all $a < y(y+1)/2$ as the area process will go negative at some point.
+Moreover, if $y < 0$, we can ignore all $a < y(y+1)/2$ as the area process will take a negative value at some point.
 This just leaves large $a$.